mountain bikes - work - 3D - motorbikes - computers - home

 If you don't get air along this track you're not trying - especially if you come from the Lawson end.

-The view to Sydney From Blue Mountain - Tony Fathers A detour up to the top of Blue Mountain (the Blue Mountain - turn right after the last houses on the dirt) rewards the rider with views to the east and south, but trees have grown into the city views.
+The view to Sydney From Blue Mountain - Tony Fathers A detour up to the top of Blue Mountain (the Blue Mountain - on the way out, turn right at the fork after the last house on the dirt) rewards the rider with views to the east and south, but trees have grown into the city views.

 There are still panoramic views to the west.